 Bio

-Ariela is a photographer based in the unceded land of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) First Nations (also known as Vancouver, BC, Canada).
-She was born and raised in Manila, the capital city of the Philippines.
+Ariela is a photographer based in Vancouver, BC, on the unceded land of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) First Nations.
+Born and raised in Manila, Philippines, her early curiosity for how things work earned her a reputation as a budding chemist.

-After working in food safety and building a successful food business in Vancouver, she is currently working on personal projects and letting photography fill her day-to-day.
+After working in food safety and building a successful food business in Vancouver, she is currently back in school, while working on self-publishing more photo books.
 Ariela is also a proud member of the Vancouver Street Photography Collective.

 Artist Statement

 I'm a young artist from the Philippines, now living in Vancouver.
 I specialize in documentary and street photography, using film photography as my medium.
 I capture candid moments to tell stories of people and places.
-My work celebrates diversity and the beauty of everyday life.
-I aim to amplify underrepresented voices and provoke conversations about our shared humanity and cultural complexities.
+Using photography as a tool for mindfulness, I notice and cherish the beauty of everyday life.

-Ultimately, my art is an expression of love for the streets, the faces, and the stories that connect us all, transcending geographical boundaries and revealing the shared humanity that unites us.
+Ultimately, my art is an expression of love for the outside world: the familiar, the foreign, the faces, and the stories that connect us all, crossing boundaries and revealing the shared humanity that unites us.

 Using Format